Finding a cruise is easy. Finding the right cruise is a bit more difficult.

 - How much do you want to spend?
 The answer is not as little as possible.
 If that is your answer, you are definitely not going on a cruise.

 Now you have something to start with.
-Even if you can not answer all of the questions, even answering some of them will help you decide on what cruise you want to take.
+Even if you can not answer all of the questions, even answering some of them will help you find a cruise that you want to take.

-If you know the answer to question 1, the choice is relatively easy.
-Go to that cruise line’s web page on our home page and start filling in the forms.
-Finding a cruise will be easy and the choices will be narrowed down to what that cruise line offers.
+Your choice is narrowed down if you know what cruise line you want to cruise on.
+Go to that cruise line’s web page to narrow down your choices.
+Finding a cruise will be easier and the choices will be apparent as you see what that cruise line offers.

 - Royal Caribbean has many options to choose from.
 They are known to be a good value for your cruise dollar.
 They have both large and small ships to choose from.